PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 The last thing you will want to fill out is the **Parameter Table**.
 This table defines the parameters that are part of the estimation problem.
 This includes parameters from the SBML model, observables, and noise models.
 For every parameter you declare in the `estimate` column whether it should be estimated during the parameter estimation or not.
-Additionally you specify maximum and minimum bounds for the parameter values in the `upperBound` and `lowerBound` columns, respectively.
+Additionally you specify lower and upper bounds for the parameter values in the `lowerBound` and `upperBound` columns, respectively.
 If your parameter is not to be estimated, you need to specify a `nominalValue`.
-PEtab GUI aids you in this process by suggesting parameter names from the sbml model you might want to add here.
+PEtab-GUI aids you in this process by suggesting parameter IDs from the SBML model you might want to add here.

 .. _visualization-table: